jessepav/libgdx-wiki-old/Box2d.md

 ## Contact Listeners ##
 The Contact Listeners listen for collisions events on a specific fixture.
 The methods are passed a Contact object, which contain information about the two bodies involved.
-The beginContact method is called when the object overlap another.
+The beginContact method is called when the object overlaps another.
 When the objects are no longer colliding, the endContact method is called.

 ```java
 public class ListenerClass implements ContactListener {